Mike96Angelo/Bars/README.md

 </ul>

-   x is not less then 5
+   x is less then 5

 THE CAT IN THE HAT